jain-lakshit/Drum-Kit/README.md

 # Drum-Kit
-> Plays the instrument by clicking on their image or pressing their respective keys on keyboard.
+> Play the instrument by clicking on their image or pressing their respective keys on keyboard.

 ## General info